 How did you first find Adams + Russell?

 We thought this would be a great question to start with to see how our customers were introduced to our brand.
 This is incredibly useful information for us.
 This is because it tells us what works and what doesn’t when it comes to spreading the word of Adams and Russell!

 The clear winner for this question was: Festivals.

 The team loves getting the chance to meet customers at festivals and shows, it’s such a great opportunity to get to know you.
 (The delicious food and drink is always a bonus too).

-We are honoured to have attended so many fantastic shows and festivals in 2017 and we hope this continues into 2018.
+We are honoured to have attended so many fantastic shows and festivals this year and we hope this continues in the years to come.
 If you have never seen us at a festival, you can take a look at this sneak peek video of the Adams and Russell stall at the BBC Good Food Show last year.

 Second and third was ‘Google’ and ‘Internet’, with ‘Friend’ taking fourth place.

 We have to say that our favourite answers were those who said they came to us locally because they couldn’t resist the smell of our coffee beans roasting!